 Complete All 71 Miles

-Hiking the High Line is a special event that few Denverites have ever done.
+Hiking the High Line is a unique event that few Denverites have ever done.
 Over the last few years, I’ve kept track of all the “High Liners” who’ve completed all 71 miles with me.
-It’s fewer than 200 people.
-Those who walk it under the High Line Canal Conservancy have received a celebrated “71” token from the Conservancy.
+It’s fewer than 200 people, and those who walk it under the High Line Canal Conservancy have received a celebrated “71” token from the Conservancy.
 Check back to find out the next time the 71-mile adventure will begin.